-You may have heard of the feature ECG — sometimes abbreviated as EKG — making its way onto wearables as of late.
-Devices like the Withings Move ECG, the Apple Watch Series 4, and the soon to be released Amazfit Verge 2 are just a few devices that sport the functionality.
+You may have heard of a feature called “ECG” — aka EKG — making its way onto wearables as of late.
+Devices like the Samsung Galaxy Watch 3, Apple Watch Series 6, Withings ScanWatch, and others are amongst several smartwatches that now come with an ECG sensor.

 With each beat, an electrical wave is sent through the heart.
 This causes it to contract and pump blood to the rest of the body.
 An ECG measures this electrical wave to help determine the health of the user’s heart.

 It does this by measuring the amount of electrical activity in the heart and the time between heartbeats.
 This can help determine if the heart’s activity is normal, slow, fast, or irregular.
 It can also tell if parts of the heart are too large or overworked.

 ECG vs EKG: Is there a difference?

 The only difference between ECG vs EKG is the spelling of the abbreviation.
 ECG is an abbreviation for electrocardiogram or electrocardiograph — which are both English words — while EKG is an abbreviation for the German spelling of elektrokardiogramm.
 Functionally, electrocardiogram sensors and elektrokardiogramm sensors are the exact same things.

 How does ECG work?

 In the past, this technology was exclusively used by medical professionals to evaluate patients.
 Through this process, a medical technician attaches ten adhesive electrode patches to a patient’s chest, arms, and legs.
 Those patches connect the patient to a machine that interprets and displays the heart’s electrical patterns for a doctor to evaluate.
 The process is very easy, completely painless, and should only take about ten minutes to complete.